Battle of Mogadishu (1993): Second Black Hawk down

 At the second crash site, two Delta snipers, Master Sergeant Gary Gordon and Sergeant First Class Randy Shughart, were inserted by Black Hawk Super 62.
-Their first two requests to be inserted were denied, but they were finally granted permission after their third and final request came following the news of the ambush on the QRF troops attempting to leave the airfield.
+Their first two requests to be inserted were denied, but a third request was approved after the QRF troops were ambushed.
 After 10 minutes of Super 62 giving fire support to the Delta snipers, an RPG slammed into the cockpit, ripping straight through the engine and knocking the copilot unconscious.
-Despite the damage, Super 62, piloted by CWO Mike Goffena, was able to vacate the area and make a crash landing a safe distance away from the battle.
+Despite the damage, Super 62, piloted by CWO Mike Goffena and Captain James Yacone, was able to vacate the area and make a crash landing a safe distance away from the battle.

-Lacking fire support, the snipers were overrun and Gordon was fatally wounded, Shughart picked up Gordon's CAR-15 and gave it to Durant.
-Shughart went back around the helicopter's nose and held off the crowd for approximately 10 more minutes before he was killed.
-For their actions, MSG Gordon and SFC Shughart were posthumously awarded the Medal of Honor, the first awarded since the Vietnam War.
-The crash site was then overran and all the crew members were killed except Durant.
-He had nearly been beaten to death, only to be captured by Yusuf Dahir Mo'alim.
+Lacking fire support, the snipers were overrun, and Gordon was fatally wounded.
+Shughart picked up Gordon's CAR-15 and gave it to Durant.
+Shughart went back around the helicopter's nose and held off the crowd for about 10 more minutes before he was killed.
+The crash site was then overrun and all the crew members were killed except Durant.
+He had nearly been beaten to death, then captured by Yusuf Dahir Mo'alim.

+For their actions, Gordon and Shughart would be posthumously awarded the Medal of Honor, the first awarded since the Vietnam War.

-Defence of crash sites
+Defense of crash sites

-Back at the first crash site, about 90 Rangers and Delta Force operators found themselves under heavy Somali fire.
-Despite air support, the assault team was effectively trapped for the night.
-The Rangers and Delta had spread over a two-block area and were engaged in close combat against fighters who were sometimes only a door away.
-Seeking shelter from the kill zone and a place to safeguard their wounded, the Americans had occupied four houses on Freedom Road, detaining about 20 Somalis who lived there.
+Back at the first crash site, about 90 Rangers and Delta Force soldiers found themselves under heavy Somali fire.
+Despite air support, they were effectively trapped for the night.
+The Rangers and Delta had spread over a two-block area and were fighting against enemies who were sometimes only a door away.
+Seeking shelter and a place to safeguard their wounded, the Americans had occupied four houses on Freedom Road, detaining about 20 Somalis who lived there.
 Several children were locked alone in the bathroom until soldiers let them rejoin their mothers, who would later allege that they had been handcuffed by the Americans.

 At 6:40 p.m., Col. Sharif Hassan Giumale, in charge of managing the majority of the Somali forces on the ground, received written instruction from Aidid to repel any reinforcements and take all measures necessary to prevent the Americans from escaping.
-Approximately 360 militiamen had encircled the first helicopter, along with hundreds of other armed Somalis volunteers and irregulars not associated with the SNA.
+About 360 militiamen had encircled the first helicopter, along with hundreds of other armed Somalis volunteers and irregulars not associated with the SNA.